kircherlab/ReMM/Snakemake/Readme.md

 To DoS:
-- Add a ReMM environment file, create it during the workflow
+- Complete the ReMM environment file, create it during the workflow
 - Add a link for downloading the negative set (in 4.2 Benign variants)

 ## Project workflow